Schooling is compulsory in Queensland for children from 6 years and 6 months until they turn 16, or they complete Year 10 (whichever comes first).

 There are rules about when you can visit children on school grounds.
 In most schools the principal has control of the school grounds and may exclude people (including parents) from school grounds if necessary.

-A school may prohibit a person for 60 days from entering a school if they are posing a risk to other people or property of the school or are causing fear in others or disrupting the good order and management of the school.
+A school may prohibit a person for 60 days from entering a school if they pose a risk to other people or property of the school, are causing fear in others, or disrupting the good order and management of the school.

 The school may apply to the Queensland Civil and Administrative Tribunal (QCAT) for an order prohibiting a person from entering the school for longer than 60 days up to a year.

 Where there is a dispute between you and the other parent of a child, the school will usually want to see a court order before they will make any special arrangements for the child.
 You should get legal advice.
 See parenting arrangements.